Aif4thah/CShidori/README.md

 ### SOAP & XSD

 Removed since you can perform it from Visual Studio:
-- Merge XSD in WSDL
+- Merge all XSD files in WSDL file
 - Right click on the project and select "Add Service Reference" -> "WCF" -> "enter localPath"